IVAN Air Monitoring

 Poor air quality can harm your health.
 Take action to reduce your exposure to air pollutants.
 Use the list or map to view current air quality levels at your nearest air monitor.
 Sign up to receive alerts when the air quality near you is unhealthy.
 Scroll down to learn more.

-This network was developed in response to the community residents’ concerns about air quality and their desire for more neighborhood-level data.
-The network was designed with significant input and decision-making from community residents, while incorporating technical priorities to ensure scientific integrity.
+The network was developed in response to community residents’ concerns about air quality and their desire for more neighborhood-level data, with significant input and decision-making from community residents.

 Disclaimer